Updated: August 2014

 A range of compact digital cameras are available to suit various budgets and styles.
 They vary greatly in capabilities, including optical zoom and size.
 Most are attractive to those seeking a basic point-and-shoot, although a few higher-end models offer full manual controls making them attractive to advanced users.
 Many DSLR owners also purchase a compact for those times when they’d prefer to leave the DSLR at home.

 When choosing a camera consider what you wish to photograph and where.
 Be realistic.
-If you’re going to buy a DSLR, will you really carry it with you on vacation?
+If you’re going to buy a DSLR, will you carry it with you on vacation?
 Or will it spend most of it’s life in your hotel room or trunk of your car because it’s too heavy to carry for hours?
-If you spend a lot of time camping, hiking, or at the beach, perhaps a waterproof camera would be a better choice.
+If you spend a lot of time camping, hiking, or at the beach, perhaps a compact waterproof camera would be a better choice.

 This page lists cameras that I recommend, but please remember that the best camera for you is one that fits your budget and shooting style.
 The bottom line is that the “best camera” is usually the one you’re carrying when you wish to take photo.